ZentrixLabs/zentrixlabs-site/src/content/projects/marathontv.md

 **Part of the Network24 Ecosystem** - Connected media experiences for Apple platforms

-*MarathonTV is currently in beta.
+*MarathonTV is currently in alpha.
 Stay tuned for public release announcements!*